In this article, we take a closer look at Luxembourg’s most special Christmas traditions, including the markets, Gluhwëin, and more.

-Any visit to a Christmas market provides an opportunity to enjoy Gromperekichelcher (potato cakes), Lëtzebuerger Grillwurscht (local sausages), Glühwäin (mulled wine), Kniddelen (tradition flour dumplings with apple compote, cream and bacon).
+Any visit to a Christmas market provides an opportunity to enjoy Gromperekichelcher (potato cakes), Lëtzebuerger Grillwurscht (local sausages), Glühwäin (mulled wine), and Kniddelen (tradition flour dumplings with apple compote, cream, and bacon).
 See below for an overview of the many Luxembourg City Christmas Markets as advised on Luxembourg.public.lu:

-The cosmopolitan one: Place de la Constitution
+The Cosmopolitan Christmas One: Place de la Constitution

 In this great location overlooking the Adolphe bridge, more than 60 wooden chalets will be set up next to the Gëlle Fra monument.
-With a host of culinary specialities and crafts from all over the world, this market is the perfect place to find out about Christmas traditions in other countries.
+With a host of culinary specialties and crafts from all over the world, this market is the perfect place to find out about Christmas traditions in other countries.
 Top off your experience with a trip on the big wheel while sipping a cup of warming mulled wine and enjoying sensational views of the Pétrusse valley.

-The traditional one: Place d’Armes
+The Traditional Christmas One: Place d’Armes

-Come to the Place d’Armes for a typically Luxembourgish Christmas atmosphere, with stands offering local crafts, Christmas decorations, clothes and accessories.
-Sample traditional local cuisine (“Gromperekichelcher”, “Grillwurscht” and “Bouneschlupp”) to the strains of brass band music.
+Come to the Place d’Armes for a typically Luxembourgish Christmas atmosphere, with stands offering local crafts, Christmas decorations, clothes, and accessories.
+Sample traditional local cuisine (“Gromperekichelcher”, “Grillwurscht”, and “Bouneschlupp”) to the strains of brass band music.
 Children will enjoy the merry-go-round and duck fishing.

-The craft one: Place de Paris
+The Crafty Christmas One: Place de Paris

 The “Niklosmaart” – a market for St Nicholas Day and Advent – can be found near the station.
-A dozen wooden chalets are clustered around a huge glittering Christmas tree.
-As well as the hot drinks and food, you will find a selection of handicrafts and Christmas decorations, including candles and Advent crowns.
+A dozen wooden chalets are clustered around a huge glittering tree.
+As well as the hot drinks and food, you will find a selection of handicrafts and holiday decorations, including candles and Advent crowns.